strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 ### Combining Population with other operators

-By utilizing the `population` operator it is possible to combine other operators such as [field selection](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#field-selection), [filters](/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md), and [sort](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md) in the population queries.
+By utilizing the `populate` operator it is possible to combine other operators such as [field selection](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#field-selection), [filters](/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md), and [sort](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md) in the population queries.

 :::caution
 The population and pagination operators cannot be combined.